Sandy1811/ParlAI/resources/bank_balance/nlu_training_data.md

 - Auth failed.
 - The auth faild.
 - The auth process failed, really sorry about this.
+- You must provide either AccountNumber/FullName/PIN or FullName/DateOfBirth/SecurityAnswer1/SecurityAnswer2.
+We cannot authenticate the user otherwise.

 ## intent:bank_inform_balance
 - Your balance is 324 in credit